-NPS can range from −100 (everybody is a Detractor) to +100 (everybody is a Promoter).
-A positive NPS (higher than zero) is considered good, and a score over 50 is regarded as excellent.
-Find out your NPS and benchmark it against others in your industry.
+The Net Promoter Score range expands from -100 (everybody is a Detractor) to +100 (everybody is a Promoter).
+A positive NPS is considered good, a score over 30 is great, and everything above 70 is regarded as excellent.

 If you’re not getting enough responses from your Net Promoter Score campaign, your data is not offering a full picture of your business’s health and its ability to retain customers.

-Luckily, it’s surprisingly easy to increase your Net Promoter Score response rate and get more feedback from every delivered survey.
-Opt for a personalized survey template for a more efficient NPS campaign.
-The more customized and specific a survey is the more actionable feedback is captured.
-Read more.
+Luckily, it’s surprisingly easy to increase your NPS response rate and get more feedback from every delivered survey.
+Opt for a personalized survey template to ensure a more efficient NPS campaign.
+The more customized and specific a survey is the more actionable feedback would be captured.

 Improve your Net Promoter Score